nedflowers/final_project/README.md

 Our results using the Random Forest Classifier were much better than the Linear Regression
 ![ConfusionMatrix](https://github.com/nedflowers/final_project/blob/main/imgs/ConfusionMatrix.png)

-As Shown the Bins are largly predicted succefully.
+As shown in the above image the Sales-Amount-Bins are predicted succefully(Accuracy of 0.8528 is relly good!)
-A Note-worthy point for consideration; The Model could be used to predict future sales, but it would need Market-Share Data, this could be provided by taking the mean market share per county per product, and using that with the other features.
+A Note-worthy point for consideration; The Model could be used to predict future sales, but it would need Market-Share Data.
+This could be provided by taking the mean market share per county per product, and using that with the other features.